 Secretary-Treasurer, Bill Hoehler

 Bill Hoehler races a J/105, is a past Commodore of the Tiburon Yacht Club, a past Officer of the Yacht Racing Association of San Francisco, and is Counsel to the Hanson Bridgett law firm in San Francisco.
-Bill is also on the Laguna Honda Hospital Volunteers Board of Directors and a Director and Officer of the St. Francis Sailing Foundation.
+Bill is also a Director and Officer of the St. Francis Sailing Foundation.
 He is one of the founders of TISC.

 In college, Rolf was a 2-time captain of the Stanford sailing team, and also served as the Vice President of the Pacific Coast Intercollegiate Yacht Racing Association (now the PCCSC).
 He was one of the founding members of the local Vanguard 15 dinghy fleet, which has been based at TISC since 2000, and he now competes actively in the San Francisco J/105 fleet.
 He is currently the Chief Technical Officer of DigiPowers, Inc., a provider of marketing and technology development services to ecommerce companies.

 Chris is a life-long mariner hailing from the East Coast.
 Chris has sailed in San Francisco since 1996 with many fleet, but most notable; 11 Meters, 505’s, J/24’s, and Knar’s.
 Chris’s pinnacle of success was on the winning J/120 at Key West Race Week in 2004.
 Chris has been with TISC since 1999 and is also a St Francis Yacht Club Member since 2003.
 When not on the water, Chris works as an advanced planner and financial professional at Mass Mutual.
 He helps business owners and individuals in the areas of wealth management, asset protection, retirement planning, tax strategies, long-term care, and disability insurance.